PLEASE VISIT THE NEWS SECTION OF THIS WEBSITE TO SEE LATEST INFORMATION ON THE CURRENT COVID-19 / CORONAVIRUS EMERGENCY

 In order to provide you with the very best care, all of our doctors, nurses and staff need to keep their knowledge and skills up to date.
 All surgeries in Windsor Ascot and Maidenhead (WAM) have regular training sessions throughout the year and all Practices are closed during these times.

-The forthcoming training days for 2020-21 are as follows:
+The forthcoming training afternoons for 2021-22 are as follows:

 At all times when the Practice is closed emergency advice and assistance is available by calling 111.